W&T Offshore Inc. (WTI) upgraded Issued by Wall Street Gurus

 WTI’s Market Performance

-WTI stocks went down by -7.30% for the week, with a monthly drop of -16.67% and a quarterly performance of -37.97%, while its annual performance rate touched -59.85%.
-The volatility ratio for the week stands at 3.97% while the volatility levels for the past 30 days are set at 5.65% for W&T Offshore Inc..
-The simple moving average for the period of the last 20 days is -7.43% for WTI stocks with a simple moving average of -37.61% for the last 200 days.
+WTI stocks went up by 1.76% for the week, with a monthly drop of -2.81% and a quarterly performance of -27.31%, while its annual performance rate touched -58.91%.
+The volatility ratio for the week stands at 3.57% while the volatility levels for the past 30 days are set at 4.64% for W&T Offshore Inc..
+The simple moving average for the period of the last 20 days is -1.37% for WTI stocks with a simple moving average of -32.53% for the last 200 days.

 Analysts’ Opinion of WTI